Video: how do I pay tax as a self-employed person?

 What if my records get stolen, lost or destroyed?

-If your records can’t be replace, you must try to provide figures.
+If your records can’t be replaced, you must try to provide figures.